NigelFerrefe/poketest/README.md

 ## Brief Explanation of the Implemented Solution

 - **Global State with Zustand**:
-  Keeps track of the current page (`currentPage`) and view type (`currentViewType`) so that when navigating to a Pokémon's detail page and back, the list preserves the exact page and view type.
+  Keeps track of the current page (`currentPage`) and view type (`currentViewType`) so that when navigating to a Pokémon's detail page and back, the list preserves the exact position and view type.

 - **API Consumption with Axios**:
   - `getPokemonList` fetches paginated lists of Pokémon.